 - At least two states will send their first Republican women to the House: Iowa (Hinson) and South Carolina (Mace).

 So far, no states have elected their first women to the U.S. House in 2020.
 Four states still have never sent a woman to the U.S. House: Alaska, Mississippi, North Dakota, and Vermont.
-Among these states, there is one uncalled race, in Alaska, featuring a woman candidate.
+None of these states have women candidates in uncalled races

 In addition, 4 non-voting delegates from American Samoa, Puerto Rico, Washington D.C. and the U.S. Virgin Islands were re-elected this year.
 All of the women delegates serving in the 117th Congress will be women of color.